villonger/java-tetris/README.md

 # java-tetris
-a simple tetris clone made in java
+a simple tetris clone written in java
+GUI project for PJATK